-The Dometic tilt-tolerant refrigerator is located adjacent to the caravan door.
+The Dometic RM7271 tilt-tolerant refrigerator is located beneath the kitchen unit worktop.
 A red warning light on the refrigerator will illuminate when it is operating on 12 volt.

-All kitchen shelves are coated with a plastic
+All kitchen shelves are coated with a plastic material which is easily cleaned should a spillage occur.